 - e.
-The City shall explore incorporating rainwater collection, distribution, and percolation systems into stormwater management planning. - f.
-The City will research and recommend certification and licensing programs which encourage responsible business practices.
+By 2022, the City shall incorporate rainwater collection, distribution and percolation systems into stormwater management planning. - f.
+The City shall support and advertise certification and licensing programs which encourage responsible business practices.
 This includes, but is not limited to EPA's WaterSense, Florida's WaterStar, Green Industries Best Management Program and the irrigation specialty contractor's license.